stevekm/duh/README.md

 # `duh`

 Like `du -h`, except more human readable.
-Because thats the way you wanted `du -h` to print results anyway.
+Because thats the way you wanted `du` to print results anyway.
 Duh.

 # Features